cosmos/sdk-tutorials/academy/2-main-concepts/accounts.md

 ### Do I need many addresses?

 Using multiple addresses can help you improve privacy.
 You may be a single individual or entity, but you may want to transact with others under different aliases.
-Additionally, you will likely interact with more than one blockchain in the Cosmos ecosystem.
+Additionally, you will likely interact with more than one blockchain in the Cosmos Ecosystem.
 Conveniently, your inevitably-different addresses on different blockchains can all stem from a single seed.
 <br></br>
 A **hierarchical-deterministic wallet** uses a single seed phrase to generate many key pairs to reduce this complexity.
 Only the seed phrase needs to be backed up.